even4void/euler/notes.md

 ## Problem 007

 Mathematica probably provides the shortest answer using `Prime[10001]` (and I guess Pari/GP would do as well).
+And, of course, Racket get you covered with the `nth-prime` [procedure](https://docs.racket-lang.org/math/number-theory.html#%28def._%28%28lib._math%2Fnumber-theory..rkt%29._nth-prime%29%29).
+Beware that you will need to ask for `(nth-prime 10000)`, and not 10001 since Racket uses 0-base index, i.e. `(nth-prime 0)` returns 2.

-Enumerating Prime numbers suggest to use an efficient way to compute if a given integer is a prime, such as the [Sieve of Erasthothenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf) (a sieve algorithm for Prime numbers is discussed in the SICP textbook, but it turns out it is a different algorithm; likewise, the "trial division", which checks if a number $x$ is a prime by testing its divisibility against each of the primes $<x$, is a suboptimal approach).
+In any case, enumerating Prime numbers suggest to use an efficient way to compute if a given integer is a prime, such as the [Sieve of Erasthothenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf) (a sieve algorithm for Prime numbers is discussed in the SICP textbook, but it turns out it is a different algorithm; likewise, the "trial division", which checks if a number $x$ is a prime by testing its divisibility against each of the primes $<x$, is a suboptimal approach).
 There are interesting implementations in Scheme available on Programming Praxis, e.g., [Sieve of Eratosthenes](https://programmingpraxis.com/2009/02/19/sieve-of-eratosthenes/), [Incremental Sieve Of Eratosthenes](https://programmingpraxis.com/2015/07/31/incremental-sieve-of-eratosthenes/), or [Segmented Sieve Of Eratosthenes](https://programmingpraxis.com/2010/02/05/segmented-sieve-of-eratosthenes/).

 A concise and elegant solution can be written in Python using a generator function: